WiliTheSParrow/UdemyCourse_PigGame/Readme.md

 The Pig Game for Udemy course: The Complete JavaScript Course 2020: Build Real Projects! 🎲🐖

 In this project we learned:
+* How to think about the game logic like a programmer;
+* How to use functions to correctly apply the DRY principle;
+* How to add, remove and toggle HTML classes
 * How to create fundamental game variables;
 * How to generate a random number;
 * How to manipulate the DOM;